Hoonah Police Department

-History and Structure
+History and structure

 The department was first established in the 1940s, during World War II.
 It grew over the years from a part-time Chief to up to five officers during the logging era which peaked in the late 1980s.

 The Department has a Director of Public Safety/Police Chief, three paid officers and two reserve officers.
 Civilian employees include a full-time Administrative Assistant and Supervising 911 Dispatcher, two full-time 911 dispatchers, several part-time 911 dispatchers.
 All dispatchers also serve as jail guards as needed.
-Dispatch is manned around the clock and also dispatches for all divisions of Hoonah Public Safety (Police, EMS, & Fire).
+Dispatch is staffed around the clock and also dispatches for all divisions of Hoonah Public Safety (Police, EMS, & Fire).

 Officers are also Tri-certified due to the unique remote area.
 Officers must work as Firefighters and EMT's.
 The Department has a volunteer Fire and EMS unit that is supervised by volunteer team leaders.
 The Police Chief serves as the Public Safety Director and oversees all public safety functions.

 HPD Reserve police officers serve as needed to supplement the full-time staff and during special or emergency events.
 HPD has a computer terminal link to the Alaska Public Safety Information Network (APSIN), Alaska's arm of the National Crime Information Center (NCIC).
 The population of Hoonah typically swells to over 1400 in warm weather months (May through September) with the arrival of commercial and recreational fishermen, recreational boaters, hikers, hunters, seasonal construction workers, and cruise ship passengers.

 Cruise Ship visitors range from 250,000 - 400,000 per year.